jgyo/PluginManager/README.md

 Until we can go through and update all of our images, you will see the old UI in our documentation, but the documentation will still be valid in most cases.

-This old YouTube video instroduction should still help to give you up and running:
+This old YouTube video instroduction should still help to get you up and running:

 [Video Intro to Plugin Manager](https://youtu.be/GPSoS32uoqY)